Subilan/Subilan/README.md

 - Twitter / X: [@Subilan1234](https://x.com/Subilan1234) (in Chinese)
 - Public Email: <christophersubilan@gmail.com>

-Currently playing Minecraft 1.21.1 with mods, and working on two private projects.
+Currently playing Minecraft 1.21.1 with mods, working on a private project and learning some conception about cloud native computing.

-In my free time, I enjoy working on some of my passion projects.
+I enjoy working on some of my passion projects in my spare time.
 You can check some of them [here](./PROJECTS.md).

 The cat in my avatar is called <ruby>蟹<rt>xiè</rt>黄<rt>huáng</rt></ruby>.
 She's living with <ruby>虾<rt>xiā</rt>球<rt>qiú</rt></ruby> in my home now.
 They are both [British Shorthair](https://en.wikipedia.org/wiki/British_Shorthair) but with different colors.